esphome/esphome-docs/components/display/index.rst

 - ``.2`` - round the decimal number to ``2`` digits after the decimal point.
 - ``f`` - specifier: f(loat).

-You can even have as many format strings as you want in a single printf call.
+You can even have as many formatted items as you want in a single printf call.
 Just make sure the put the arguments after the format string in the right order.

 .. code-block:: yaml